-Ordinary does not mean boring, however.
-If you have ever seen a group of pet mice playing, you realize they can be quite entertaining pets.
-They are a bit skittish and harder to handle than some of the larger rodents such as rats, but they can become quite tame and will take food from the hand and allow themselves to be handled if started at a young age.
+A quick glimpse of a group of pet mice playing and you'll realize they can be quite entertaining pets.
+They are a bit skittish and harder to handle than some of the larger rodents such as rats, but they can become quite tame, and will learn to take food from the hand and allow themselves to be handled if started at a young age.

 Pairs of males should be avoided unless they are litter mates, never separated, and given a large enough cage that they can have their own space; unfamiliar males are very likely to fight.
 Keeping males and females together should be avoided unless you want lots of mice in a short amount of time.

 The size of the cage you will need depends on how many mice you will keep together.
 For a pair or small group of females, a 2-foot square cage is an ample space.
 Mice will appreciate a cage with multiple levels, as they do like to climb, and it should be fairly tall.